wizioo/wp-catalogue/readme.txt

 *	Dutch
 *	Italian
 *	Brazilian Portuguese
+*	Romanian

 Would you like to help translate the plugin into more languages?
 It's very easy - you don't have to know any code.
 Please [contact Maeve](http://www.enigmaweb.com.au/contact/)

+= Pro Version =

+Coming Soon...

+*	Ability to handle sub-categories
+*	Embed a specific category or sub-category into page/post using shortcode
+*	Responsive layout
+*	Ability to turn side menu on/off
+*	Replace 'Product Details' title with title of actual product (on/off option)
+*	On/off for 'show breadcrumbs'
+*	Featured products function

 == Installation ==